-Our management intends that we will continue to operate in such a manner that none of our subsidiaries, except Harper Insurance Limited, carries on a trade through a permanent establishment in the United Kingdom.
+Our management intends that we will continue to operate in such a manner that none of our non-U.K. subsidiaries, except Harper Insurance Limited and Compagnie Européenne d'Assurances Industrielles S.A., carries on a trade through a permanent establishment in the United Kingdom.
 Nevertheless, because neither case law nor statute definitively defines the activities that constitute trading in the United Kingdom through a permanent establishment, HM Revenue & Customs might contend that we and our other subsidiaries, other than our U.K. subsidiaries, is/are trading through a permanent establishment in the United Kingdom.